SinAi-Inc/iStampit.io/README.md

 > Status: **Alpha.** APIs, CLI flags, and proof formats may change before v1.0.
 Use at your own risk.
 All releases are signed with Sigstore Cosign (keyless) and include SLSA v3 provenance.
 See `SECURITY.md` for how to verify signatures and provenance.

+## Apex Domain Redirect & Auth Cookie Strategy

+The apex domain `istampit.io` is configured to 308 redirect all requests to `app.istampit.io` (implemented in `istampit-web/middleware.ts`).
+Paths & queries are preserved.

+Authentication happens on `auth.istampit.io` and sets session-related cookies with the domain `.istampit.io`, allowing seamless cross-subdomain sign-in (auth → app).
+This avoids split sessions and lets marketing links use the shorter apex domain while the app runs on the dedicated subdomain.

 <!-- Removed duplicate H1 and repeated badges/mission paragraph -->

 ## What's New in v1.0